Questions and answers

 Q3.
 How much funding can an organization apply for?

-The Veteran and Family Well-Being Fund may award grants up to a maximum of $500,000 per fiscal year, for a maximum of three years; and contributions up to a maximum of $1 million per fiscal year, for a maximum of five years.
-However, the current call is for grants only.
+The Veteran and Family Well-being Fund may award grants up to a maximum of $500,000 per fiscal year, for a maximum of three years; and contributions up to a maximum of $1 million per fiscal year, for a maximum of three years.
 Veterans Affairs Canada encourages organizations to apply for the amount of funding that their research, project or initiative requires, and not the maximum amount available.

 Q4.
 What kind of funding is available?
 What is the difference between a grant and a contribution?